shenyeah/sunlit/README.md

 ### progressive blur

-- gotta make the diffraction effect convincing
+- gotta make the diffusion effect convincing
 - things closer to the wall should be less blurry than things away from the wall
 - this utilizes multiple blur layers each with a mask image to constraint its effect zone